influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/language/lexical-elements.md

 StringExpression = "{" Expression "}" .
 ```

-> To be added: TODO(nathanielc): With string interpolation `string_lit` is not longer a lexical token as part of a literal, but an entire expression in and of itself.
+> To be added: TODO: With string interpolation `string_lit` is not longer a lexical token as part of a literal, but an entire expression in and of itself.

 > To be implemented: [IMPL#252](https://github.com/influxdata/platform/issues/252) Parse string literals.